 Knowing this, we can conclude that the more available credit you have to your name, all other factors being equal, the better your credit score will be.

 Why?
-Because the more available credit you have, the lower your credit utilization will be, which is ideal for your score.
+Because the more available credit you have, the lower your credit utilization will be, which is ideal for your scores.

 However, this naturally leads to the question, “Can you have too much credit?”

 It makes sense to wonder if there is a limit to which it is beneficial to have available credit.
-Is it possible that lenders could frown upon having too much available credit for fear that if you were to use all of that available credit, you could end up deep in debt and unable to pay back your loans?
+Is it possible that lenders could frown upon having too much available credit?
+Do they worry that if you were to use all of that available credit, you could end up deep in debt and unable to pay back your loans?

 In addition, there are a couple of other perspectives to consider regarding the question of how much credit is too much.
-For example, you might also wonder how much debt is too much with respect to your available credit (i.e. how much credit utilization is too much) and if having too many credit cards can hurt your score.
+For example, you might also wonder how much debt is too much with respect to your available credit (i.e. how high of a credit utilization rate is too much) and if having too many credit cards can hurt your credit score.

 So, let’s try to answer the question of whether having too much credit could hurt your score by addressing three different angles of the issue: having too much available credit, having too much debt, and having too many credit accounts.
 We’ll also look at the amount of credit the average consumer has so you can see where you stand in relation to the national average.